Broke116/admintheme/README.md

 ## admintheme
-Bootstrap admin theme with using angularjs and other js libraries (still a work in progress)
+Bootstrap admin theme with using angularjs and other js libraries (still a work in progress). this theme will be add to the asp.net mvc project

 ## Description
 - Admin Dashboard
 - Charts ( easypiechart,highcharts)
+- Jquery datetimepicker
+- Jquery formvalidation
 .....

 ## INSTALL